gvwilson/sensibleadventures/nardica/nardica.md

 "Just some bots?"
 Honesty repeated disbelievingly.
-"Didn't look like that on th' news.
+"Din't looka that on th' news.
-Looked like the war come back 'round!"
+Looka th' war come back 'round!"

 "It wasn't all that,"
 Iffy said dismissively.
 Honesty had changed the tattoos on her cheeks again, she noticed.
 And she'd done some more embroidery on the cuffs of her coat to match.

-"But what happened?
+"But what happen?
-I mean, really happened, not just official happened?"
+I mean, really happen, not just official happen?"
-Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and began walking toward her family's workshop at the end of the canal.
+Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and steered her toward her family's workshop at the end of the canal.

 Iffy felt into step alongside her, desperately hoping her friend couldn't hear her heart thudding in her chest.
 Honesty---properly, Honesty's Third, but only her olders called her that---was three years her senior.
-She had been singing on a street corner across from the Dance Hall market when Iffy first saw her.
+She had been singing on a street corner across from the Dance Hall the first time Iffy saw her.
 She hadn't meant to stop,
 but then Honesty caught her eye and smiled in the middle of a chorus without missing a beat.
-Iffy had only seen her half a dozen times since then, but each time had been---
+They'd only spent time together half a dozen times since then, but each time had been---

 "Sorry?" she said belatedly.

 Honesty rolled her eyes.
 "I *said*,
-why were you up there?
+why're you up along there?
-You gettin' fancy or somethin'?"
+You gettin' fancy or some?"

 "I ain't never gettin' fancy!"
 Iffy protested automatically,
 her accent thickening unconsciously to match her friend's.
 "We just kinda got dragged inta things."
-She summarized Johnson Wales and the last few days as briefly as she could, skating past what had happened to the Zillion ship and her part in assembling the bot that had saved them at the mansion.
+She summarized the last few days as briefly as she could, skating past what had happened to the Zillion ship and her part in assembling the bot that had saved them at the mansion.
 She still didn't want to think about that...

+Even with those gaps,
-Her story still left Honesty wide-eyed.
+her story left Honesty wide-eyed.
 "Tay bangle, that's a real adventure, innit?"
 She bumped her hip against Iffy's, but her tone turned serious as she nodded at the Marine cutter under repair beside them.
 "So's that why we got th' ganky to finish up this 'un?
 'Cuz my First,
-she thought we had a coupla weeks f'r th' job, but the blues come along day b'fore last an' said we gotta be done t' sail soonest."
+she thought we had a coupla weeks f'r it, but the blues come along day b'fore last an' said we gotta be crannup t' sail soonest."

-Iffy gulped.
+Iffy swallowed drily.
-Two days past was the day Wales had made the sea boil and sent the Zillion ship to the bottom.
+Two days past was the day Wales had made the sea boil and sent the *Taroona* to the bottom.
-"Yeah, prob'ly," she mumbled.
+"Yeah, prolly," she mumbled.

 Honesty bumped her hip against Iffy again.
 "Good,"